-IT Security Management
+Risk and Security Management

 Enrolments for this year have closed.
-Apply for 2022
+Keep exploring subjects.

 Australia’s fourth oldest university, the University of Tasmania, is highly regarded internationally for teaching and academic excellence.
 The university offers more than 100 undergraduate degrees and more than 50 postgraduate programs across a range of disciplines.
 The university offers students a diverse range of opportunities, the chance to learn from leading experts, and excellent preparation for their future careers.